 If you cannot prove negligence, recovering compensation would not be possible.

 How Workers Compensation Insurance Works: You Do Not Need to Prove Fault in Workers Comp Claims

 In a workers’ compensation claim, it does not matter who was at fault for the workplace accident or if anyone was at fault.
 Under workers’ compensation laws, you have a different burden than an injured person.

 - You suffered an injury

 - The injury was work-related

 Your injury does not even need to result from workplace accidents.
-If you suffer an injury over time that was related to your workplace duties, or you have been diagnosed with an illness as a result of workplace exposure, you may be able to file a workers comp claim.
+If you suffer an injury over time-related to your work duties or have been diagnosed with an illness due to workplace exposure, you may be able to file a workers comp claim.

 Workers’ compensation claims will pay you the following benefits:

 - Medical expenses to treat your injury or illness, including the cost of doctor’s visits, surgery, and vocational rehabilitation